danchoi/ngrender/README.md

 E.g.,

-1. Reusing AngularJS web templates for HTML email generation;
+1. Reusing AngularJS web templates for HTML email generation
-2. Rendering a very large array of JSON objects in an AngularJS ng-repeat loop has bad performance and in cases no performance at all in a web browser -- not so using `ngrender`;
+2. Rendering a very large array of JSON objects in an AngularJS ng-repeat loop has bad performance in a web browser and in some cases can't even happen
 3. Because you like AngularJS's templating language

 ## Prerequisites